maudeve-it/ILI9XXX-XPT2046-STM32/4-CALIBRATION/README.md

 These kind of displays are made of 2 parts:<br>
 - the graphic display handled by an ILI driver (ILI9488, ILI9386 and so on)<br>
 - the touch sensor handled by the XPT2084 driver<br>

 The touch sensor is a transparent module simply "glued" over the graphic display.<br>
-The touch driver reads value returned by the sensor and that values have to be converted into the corresponding grahpic positition, matching touch with de display.<br>
+The touch driver reads value returned by the sensor and that values have to be converted into the corresponding grahpic positition, matching touch with the display.<br>
 The convertion is made by software and the converting parameters could need to change depending on the display/touch-sensor combination

-(by the way: touch sensor is quite stiff and fragile and it is quite easy breaking it, especially while prototyping working with displays simply inserted into the breadboard.<br>
+> <br><em>by the way: <br>touch sensor is quite stiff and fragile and it is easy breaking it, especially while prototyping working with displays simply inserted into the breadboard.<br>
-In that case it is quite easy removing the broken sensor, cutting the flex connector and making it a simply display wihout touch sensor)<br>
+> In that case it is very easy removing the broken sensor, cutting the flex connector and making it a simply display wihout touch sensor<br></em><br>

 ## Checking touch sensor calibration